Frequently Asked Questions

-If you are participating in a structured study or doctoral degree programme, you only need to provide information about your chosen programme (see “Application procedure” in the Call for Applications).
-If you already have a contact at your host university, it is also advisable to enclose appropriate proof (e.g. e-mail correspondence).
+If you are participating in a structured study or doctorate programme, you only need to provide information about your chosen degree course (see “Application procedure” in the call for scholarship applications).
+If you already have a contact at your host institution, it is also advisable to enclose appropriate proof (e.g. e-mail correspondence).

-Hosts can be university teachers or academic teaching staff who work at a state or state-recognised institution of higher education or a non-university research institute in Germany.
-If possible, the host should have a professorial qualification.
+Hosts can be university teachers or academic teaching staff who work at a state or state-approved university or a non-university research institute in Germany.
+If possible, the host should be qualified to teach at professorial level.

-- I have found a supervisor for my individual project.
-What documents do I need from him for the application?
+3. I have found a supervisor for my individual project.
+What documents do I need from him/her for the application?

-Your academic supervisor must confirm that he/she is willing to help you carry out your research project or doctoral degree in a “Letter confirming academic supervision”, which you must submit with your application.
-Ideally, the letter of confirmation (informal) from your supervisor
+Your academic supervisor must confirm that he/she is willing to help you carry out your research project or doctorate in a “Letter confirming academic supervision”, which you must submit with your application.
+Ideally, the letter of confirmation (informal) from your supervisor shall

-- indicates that the description of your research project and schedule has been discussed,
+- indicate that the description of your research project and schedule has been discussed,

-- confirms that a workplace is available for you, and
+- confirm that a workplace is available for you, and

-- specifies the language that is spoken at the host institute.
+- specify the language that is spoken at the host institute.

 Application procedures may vary depending on scholarship programme.
-To find out where and how to apply, please read the “Application procedure” section of the Call for Applications.
+To find out where and how to apply, please read the “Application procedure” section of the programme’s call for applications.

 Please contact us if you have any questions.
-You can find out where your nearest contact person is in the scholarship database under the “Contact and advice" tab.
+You can find your nearest contact person in the scholarship database under the “Contact and Consulting” tab for a scholarship programme.

-- In the Call for Applications it says I have to apply through the DAAD portal.
+2. In the call for scholarship applications it says I have to apply through the DAAD portal.

 - I have a problem with my online application.
 What can I do?

-If technical problems occur, send an e-mail to firstname.lastname@example.org.
+If technical problems occur, please send an e-mail to firstname.lastname@example.org.

 - Which documents do I have to upload to be able to submit an application to the DAAD portal?

-Your application is only complete if you submit all the application documents listed in the Call for Applications.
-With the exception of your references and work samples (e.g. DVD), all of these documents must be uploaded to the DAAD portal.
-In some cases, individual documents (e.g. university certificate) may be submitted at a later date if this is explicitly permitted in the programme's Call for Applications.
+Your application is only complete if you submit all the application documents listed in the call for applications.
+With the exception of your letters of recommendation and work samples (e.g. DVDs), all of these documents must be uploaded to the DAAD portal.
+In some cases, individual documents (e.g. university certificate) may be submitted at a later date if this is explicitly permitted in the programme's call for scholarship applications.